Eomys/pyleecan-doc/Tests_Turorials/how.to.use.markers.md

         assert multiply(3, 3) == 9

 ```
-If he wants to launch the test with this command:
+If the test is launched with this command:
 ```
 pytest -m "http and not long"
 ```
-No test will be executed because the class mark take the priority.
+No test will be executed because the class mark has the priority.

-__Please notice__ : It is possible to make a test class and put mark on it, it will be more efficient than putting markers on each test methods.
-Because when pytest is running with
+__Please note__: Putting a marker on a test class is more efficient than putting markers on each test methods, because when pytest is running with
-a mark specification, it'll search for all matching markers.
-It can slow the running of the tests.
+a mark specification, it will search for all matching markers, which can slow the running of the tests if there are many of them.

-## Markers in Pyleecan ?
+## Markers in Pyleecan?

 Here is the list of some of the current markers used in PYLEECAN: